 A quick, easy and delicious dinner!
 This Sausage Tortellini Soup is a family favorite and the perfect weeknight meal.
 Enjoy with a hunk of crusty bread.
 See this recipe MADE ON VIDEO HERE.

-I implore you to make this soup, don't disappoint me.
-It's not asking for much.
-It's likely you have at least half of the ingredients in your home already.
-You will thank me after one bite, however you won't be able to stop eating this.
+I implore you to make this Sausage Tortellini Soup, don’t disappoint me.
+It’s not asking for much.
+It’s likely you have at least half of the ingredients in your home already.
+You will thank me after one bite, however you won’t be able to stop eating this.
 Sorry about that.
-It's addictive.
+It’s addictive.

-I know I tell you all to make things all the time, but this...really, you must.
-If not just for the fact it's so easy to put together.
-It's just ridiculously tasty.
+I know I tell you all to make things all the time, like my Dill Pickle Soup or my Upside Down Apple Pie, but this soup…really, you must.
+If not just for the fact it’s so easy to put together and it’s just ridiculously tasty.

 And by the way, does anyone remember when the refrigerated tortellini’s came on the scene?
 I feel like one day they just appeared in grocery stores and have lived on ever since.
 They certainly weren’t around when I was a kid, or at least we never bought them.

 Anyway, this soup…it’s the weekend, just do it.

 I made the sausage into little “balls”.
 Well, I started to roll them in little balls and quickly got bored.
 So I started smushing little bits together and throwing them into the hot frying pan.
 They cook really quickly, but do make them in two batches.
 You really want them to have some very browned edges.
 Save the grease for sauteing your onion.

 The meat is the most labor intensive part of this meal and even making that is really nothing.
 This couldn’t be simpler to throw together and is pure, pure comfort food.

 I won’t mention how good this Sausage Tortellini Soup is with a hunk of crusty bread.